 How do I become an HMO landlord?

-- In order to become an HMO landlord, you will need to apply for a specific licence.
+- Being an HMO landlord might require you to apply for a specific licence.
 However, some local authorities may require additional licences for HMOs to ensure your property is of an adequate standard.

 - Before becoming an HMO landlord be sure to contact your local authority to find out what licence you need.